Apple Cider Braised Short Ribs (Dutch Oven Fall Comfort Food Recipe)

 Visual cue: sauce should lightly coat a spoon.

-• Freeze for up to 3 months in freezer-safe containers.
+• Freeze in freezer-safe containers up to 3 months.

-• Discard if appearance, smell, or texture seems off.
+• Discard if smell, texture, or appearance changes.

 Serving Ideas